viki-org/storm-docker/source/docs/docker/zookeeper.md

 ### SSH Daemon

-The SSH daemon allows you to SSH into the Zookeeper Docker and take a look at what's going on.
+The SSH daemon allows you to SSH into the `zookeeper` Docker and take a look at what's going on.
 It was added due to the difficulty we faced in getting Zookeeper to run on Docker.

 The SSH daemon runs on port 22 of the Docker container and is mapped to port 49022 of the host machine.

-To access it from the machine running the Zookeeper Docker:
+To access it from the machine running the `zookeeper` Docker:

     ssh -p 49122 root@localhost